BrokenFlame/Docs/x509/Keyusage_Rules.md

 **Critical** flag specifies whether the information in an extension is important.
 If an application doesn't recognize the extension marked as "**critical**", the certificate cannot be accepted.
 If an extension is not marked as critical (critical value False) it can be ignored by an application.

 In Windows, critical extensions are marked with a yellow exclamation mark in the certificates property dialog.

+## RFC 5280 [4.2.1.12]

+anyExtendedKeyUsage  OBJECT IDENTIFIER ::= { id-ce-extKeyUsage 0 }

+id-kp  OBJECT IDENTIFIER ::= { id-pkix 3 }

+id-kp-serverAuth OBJECT IDENTIFIER ::= { id-kp 1 }
+TLS server authentication
+KU bits for:
+digitalSignature, keyEncipherment or keyAgreement

+id-kp-clientAuth OBJECT IDENTIFIER ::= { id-kp 2 }
+TLS client authentication
+KU bits for:
+digitalSignature and/or keyAgreement

+id-kp-codeSigning  OBJECT IDENTIFIER ::= { id-kp 3 }
+Signing of downloadable executable code
+KU bits for:
+digitalSignature

+id-kp-emailProtection  OBJECT IDENTIFIER ::= { id-kp 4 }
+Email protection
+KU bits for:
+digitalSignature, nonRepudiation, and/or keyEncipherment or keyAgreement

+id-kp-timeStamping OBJECT IDENTIFIER ::= { id-kp 8 }
+Binding the hash of an object to a time
+KU bits for:
+digitalSignature and/or nonRepudiation

+id-kp-OCSPSigning  OBJECT IDENTIFIER ::= { id-kp 9 }
+Signing OCSP responses
+KU bits for:
+digitalSignature and/or nonRepudiation